AmitChoudhary1392/Project-1_Team6/README.md

 Does weather impact accident rate in New York?

 Limit the dataset to 10,000 records.
 Analyse the result by weather conditions and temperature for each hour of the day.
+(For example, What is the accident rate for 10:00 am- 11:00 am at 25 degree F vs. 10:00 am- 11:00 3 degree F?)

 *** for 2016